What to Know as a Graduate Nurse

 2. Critical Care Nursing

 New grads who are looking for an intense start to their career might consider a residency in critical care.
 ICU nurses learn to manage patients with complex illnesses, and they interpret data from advanced monitoring tools like arterial lines.
 As a new grad in the ICU, you’ll learn to care for patients on ventilators and pressure support medications.
-If you want to gain critical thinking skills under pressure, critical care could be the specialty for you.
+If you want to gain critical thinking skills under pressure, this could be the specialty for you.

 3. Surgical Nursing

 Surgical nursing is unique from every other specialty, because you’ll care for patients by the case, not the shift.
-Operating room nurses learn specific skills, equipment sterilization, time-out procedures, surgical positioning, and OR documentation.
+Operating room nurses and surgical nurses learn specific skills, equipment sterilization, time-out procedures, surgical positioning, and OR documentation.
 If you enjoy working with a close interdisciplinary team, and you don’t mind less conversations with patients, consider an OR nurse residency program.

 4. Emergency Department Nursing

-If you want the adrenaline rush of working in the emergency department, a nursing residency program there could be your first choice.
-ED nurses learn focused assessment skills, as well as trauma care, pain management, and diagnosis.
 You’ll get really good at placing IVs, caring for wounds, and collaborating with your teammates in a fast-paced setting.
 If you like thinking on your feet, and you want every shift to be different, check out emergency department nursing.

 5. Medical-Surgical Nursing

-Med-Surg is still the Swiss Army knife of nurse residencies — you can go into nearly any other specialty with an MS background.
-It’s a great place to start, because you’ll practice valuable skills and multitasking.
 You’ll do detailed assessments, documentation, medication administration, and you’ll be thinking on your feet.
 If you don’t have a strong preference for any of the specialties listed above, med-surg can help you build the foundation of a lasting career.

-The average salary of a med-surg nurse is $104,838 per year.
+The average salary of a med-surg nurse is $106,660 per year.
+Check out the latest med-surg nurse jobs available now.

 Find Your Place in Nursing